FORWARD & BIBLIOGRAPHY

-The motive behind writing this book was primarily two-fold – to increase my personal understanding of how my brain is wired and thinks differently, and to hopefully help others with AS understand themselves.
+The motive behind writing this book was twofold – to increase my understanding of how my brain is wired and thinks differently, and to hopefully help others with AS understand themselves.
 Googling High-functioning Asperger’s Syndrome only found autistic behaviour – something I could barely relate to.
 My issues are being too high-functioning while also being a social misfit.
 How can someone so smart keep shooting himself in the foot?
-I am estranged from a remarkable number of close family members.
 I always wondered why few people liked me.
 It was not until I was 65 that I knew I was an Aspie.

 My story is mine and will probably be different from yours.
-I hope though that you may see some of your social behaviour in me and then travel on the thrilling road of “discovering your brain”.
-It will be one of the most exciting and rewarding times of your life.
+I hope you may see some of your social behaviour in me, and then travel on the thrilling road of “discovering your brain”.
+It will be one of your life’s most exciting and rewarding adventures.

-As per Aspie thinking, I have tried to write the most comprehensive treatise on Asperger’s syndrome possible.
-As a voyage of discovery, my personal experience added little to this e-book.
-I purchased several books about autism and AS, but two were the most informative.
+As per Aspie thinking, I have tried to write the most comprehensive treatise on Asperger’s possible.
+As a voyage of discovery, my experience added little to this e-book.
+I purchased several books about autism and AS, but two were informative.
 Neurotribes: The Legacy of Autism and the Future of Neurodiversity by Steve Silberman and The Complete Guide to Asperger’s Syndrome by Tony Attwood.
+I then adapted The Power of Neurodiversity by Thomas Armstrong, Ph.D., a book on neurodiversity that emphasizes the positives of a diverse brain.

-I have added two chapters that I have not seen elsewhere – The Neurobiological Basis of AS and Asperger Intelligence.
-I compiled an extensive list of Famous People with Asperger’s syndrome and wrote brief biographies on several of them.
+I have added chapters I have not seen elsewhere: Genius, The Neurobiological Basis of AS and Asperger’s Intelligence.
+I compiled an extensive list of Famous People with Asperger’s syndrome and wrote brief biographies on several.
 The About Me section details how Asperger’s has affected my thinking, behaviours, and passions (my special interests) and is all original writing.

-Because of my difficulty in expressing myself, I have plagiarized both books extensively.
-Much of those two sections is written word-for-word from them.
-It was a lot of typing as both books are replicated with no copying and pasting.
-I did edit them along the way to hopefully express the ideas in a “briefer way”.
-My website is completely non-monetized and I benefit only by the personal satisfaction of increasing understanding of this most misunderstood part at the far end of the Autistic and Asperger’s spectrum.
+My website is completely non-monetized, and I benefit only by the personal satisfaction of increasing understanding of this most misunderstood part at the far end of the Autistic and Asperger’s spectrum.

-I am eternally grateful for what these two men have written.
-I would encourage you to purchase or read the original texts.
+I am eternally grateful for what these three men have written.
+Please purchase or read the original texts.
+Thank you, Mr. Silberman, Drs.
+Attwood and Armstrong.

 BIBLIOGRAPHY